satyamjaysawal-web/Quiz-List/Python-Interview/Python-Table.md

 | **`__bool__(self)`**    | Defines the behavior for boolean conversion, used in `if` statements.                              | `if obj:` uses the definition in `__bool__`              |
 | **`__del__(self)`**     | Called when an object is about to be destroyed, used for cleanup actions.                           | Cleanup actions before the object is deleted.             |

+### Summary
+Magic methods allow you to customize the behavior of your objects in Python, enabling a more intuitive use of operators and built-in functions.
+They provide a way to make your classes interact seamlessly with Python's built-in functionality, enhancing the flexibility and usability of your custom objects.
+If you have any specific questions or need examples for particular magic methods, feel free to ask!

 ---